-- In total, SBLF participants have increased their small business lending by $8.9 billion over a $36.9 billion baseline2, and by $1.5 billion over the prior quarter.
+As of Q4 2015, current SBLF participants have increased their small business lending by $8.8 billion over a $15.8 billion baseline.

 For more information on the results of the program, including institution-specific information on changes in small business lending, please read the latest reports in Program Reports.